pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 	<img src="/images/train/village.jpg">
 </figure>

 **Some rock formations in Utah.
-The landscapes keeps changing so fast and you begin to lose track of it**
+The landscapes keep changing so fast that you begin to lose track of it**
 <figure>
 	<img src="/images/train/desert.jpg">
 </figure>